 Studies have shown that later bedtimes and shorter sleeping hours result in hormone release that triggers hunger and greater levels of body fat accumulation.
 This was even demonstrated in children as a study followed 9000 of them from birth and showed that those that slept the least at a younger age were more likely to be obese at a later age than the children who slept more.
 It’s not clear whether lack of sleep leads to obesity or vice versa, but one thing is for sure, staying up later means more opportunity for late night snacks and when you mix that with increased hunger hormones your caloric intake skyrockets.

 It doesn’t just stop there.
 With that extra weight gain, you’re more susceptible to insulin resistance, glucose intolerance and type 2 diabetes.
 One study even showed that young healthy men who slept 4 hours each night for 6 nights straight had the insulin sensitivity of a 70 year old pre-diabetic!
 On top of that, getting less than 7.5 hours of sleep each night means that your risk of heart attack, stroke and sudden cardiac death is higher than those who get adequate amounts of sleep.
-Lack sleep can also interfere with your daily functions including your mood, cognition and memory.
+Drowsiness can also interfere with your daily functions including your mood, cognition, and memory.

 - Consistency: keep a similar bedtime and wake up time every day